 On the other hand, a special power of attorney is created to give an agent the power to complete a specific job.
 For example, NRIs can create a tried and tested power of attorney for banks such as SBI, National Bank of Punjab, or private banks such as ICICI, HDFC, etc. to help their family members sign loan documents in India.
 In addition, NRIs can print a template to get a special power of attorney to share rights to own or rent property or apartments.
 However, this deed must comply with Indian laws such as the Indian Registration Act 1908 and the Power of Attorney Act 1882.
 When deciding whether a given power of attorney is linked to interests or not, consideration must be given to the facts of each case and to the wording of the instrument itself.
 In simple terms, it is the right that a person (principal) grants to a lawyer (legal representative).

 To do this, NRIs can always grant powers to transact with another person who is a family member or friend.
-Usually, the power of attorney is created by anyone who is unable to conduct transactions in person on their own due to various reasons.
-Power to transact in matters related to property, legal and judicial proceedings, banking, payment of taxes, etc., to another person for any of the reasons explained above.
-An NRI or a non-resident Indian can make a power of attorney deed even if they stay outside India without having to come to India for that purpose.
+Usually, this power of attorney is created by someone who is unable to conduct transactions in person due to various reasons.
+This includes powers related to property, legal and judicial proceedings, banking, payment of taxes, etc., which are transferred to another person for any reason.
+An NRI or non-resident Indian can make a power of attorney deed even if they stay outside India without having to come to India for that purpose.